vcodecopenh264_web_logo

 Overview

-The VCodecOpenH264 C++ library provides video encoding and decoding functions for H264 codec for Linux based on OpenH264.
-The library supports only software H264 encoding / decoding.
-The VCodecOpenH264 video codec class inherits interface and data structures from the VCodec interface library (provides interface for video codecs, source code included, Apache 2.0 license) and also depends on the open source Logger (provides logging functions, source code included, Apache 2.0 license).
-Encoder and decoder have zero frame latency.
+The VCodecOpenH264 C++ library provides video encoding and decoding functions for the H264 codec on Linux based on OpenH264.
+The library supports only software H264 encoding/decoding.
+The VCodecOpenH264 video codec class inherits interface and data structures from the VCodec interface library (provides interface for video codecs, source code included, Apache 2.0 license) and also depends on the open-source Logger (provides logging functions, source code included, Apache 2.0 license).
+The encoder and decoder have zero frame latency.
 Encoding/decoding time on 11th Gen Intel(R) Core(TM) i5-1145G7E @ 2.60GHz, Ubuntu 22.10:

 Software codec (1 thread) / resolution 1920x1080 1280x720 640x512